sot/cheta/doc/pseudo_msids.rst

 * ACIS DEA housekeeping: status from the DEA (including detector focal plane temperature)
 * Ephemeris: predictive and definitive orbital (Chandra), solar, and lunar ephemeris values
 * SIM telemetry: SIM position and moving status
-* Derived parameters: values computed from other MSIDs in the archive
+* Derived parameters: values computed from other MSIDs in the archive and stored in archive files
+* Computed parameters: values computed on the fly from other MSIDs

 ACIS DEA housekeeping
 --------------------------------------------------